 3D printing is a prototyping method that “prints” a three-dimensional physical object in layers from a digital file.
 Compared to traditional prototyping methods, 3D printing is fast and low-cost.
 While 3D printing appears to be the magic solution for all design challenges, there are limitations to the technology.
-Therefore, one must consider these limitations and incorporate, eliminate, or adjust certain features to optimize the design for 3D printing.
+Therefore, one must consider these limitations and incorporate, eliminate, or adjust certain features to optimize the prototype design for 3D printing.
 This article covers the most common considerations and how to incorporate them when designing for 3D printing.

 Available 3D Printing Technology